Brigandine: The Legend of Runersia: Development

 Brigandine: The Legend of Runersia was a joint project between developer Matrix Software and publisher Happinet for Nintendo Switch.
 The game took two and a half years to develop.
 Producer Kazuhiro Igarashi joined Happinet subsidiary E3 Staff in 1998, the same year it released Brigandine: The Legend of Forsena on PlayStation.
 E3 Staff was dissolved before Igarashi was able to work on a Brigandine title like he had hoped, but he was given an opportunity to help revive the series when Happinet reopened its game development department in 2013.
 The publisher initially considered a remake but as the core staff members of the first Brigandine were not available, a team was assembled to create a new entry in the franchise.
 According to Igarashi, many companies were considered as partners for the game's development but the employees of Matrix Software were the only ones to bring a strategy guide for the first Brigandine game to their initial meeting.
 They were hired after the producer learned that many of them were fans of the series and had a deep understanding of the gameplay.
 Igarashi explained that the creators wished to add to the originality of the gameplay of the earlier Brigandine games while not being directly influenced by any other intellectual properties.
 The team focused on its tactical elements, which they saw lacking within pay-to-win strategy games that were popular in Japan at the time.
 Igarashi revealed that the developers worked closely with Nintendo Japan to ensure that the game's large number of 3D models possible on a battlefield map would run smoothly on the Switch hardware.
-A multiplayer option was considered during the planning stage of development.
-However, with campaigns taking tens of hours to complete, the developers concluded that many players would lack the necessary environment to play online or would find it too challenging to play this way.
+A multiplayer option was considered during the planning stage of development, but with campaigns taking tens of hours to complete, the developers concluded that many players would lack the necessary environment to play online or would find it too challenging to play this way.